 TIP!
-You could save by spending less money on anything else but nothing will effect system stability or performance more than the mainboard.
+You could save by spending less money on anything else but nothing will effect system stability or performance more than the motherboard.

 Asus